-- agreeing financial statement disclosures to underlying supporting documentation; - reviewing the minutes of Corporation meetings; - enquiring of management as to actual and potential litigation and claims; and - reviewing any available correspondence with HMRC and the group's and the College's legal advisors (although none was noted as being received by the group and the College).
+- agreeing financial statement disclosures to underlying supporting documentation; - reading the minutes of Corporation meetings; - enquiring of management as to actual and potential litigation and claims; and - reviewing any available correspondence with HMRC and the College's legal advisors (although none was noted as being received by the College).

 There are inherent limitations in our audit procedures described above.
-The more removed those laws and regulations are from financial transactions, the less likely it is that we would become aware of non-compliance.
+The more removed that laws and regulations are from financial transactions, the less likely it is that we would become aware of non-compliance.
 Auditing standards also limit the audit procedures required to identify non-compliance with laws and regulations to enquiry of the members of the Corporation and other management and the inspection of regulatory and legal correspondence, if any.